-Briefly, a Controlled Foreign Corporation means the Corporation is owned more than 50% by U.S. persons, with each owning at least 10% share — with attribution rules applied (husband-and-wife would be considered owners of each other’s share).
+A Controlled Foreign Corporation means the Corporation is owned more than 50% by U.S. persons, with each owning at least 10% share — with attribution rules applied (husband-and-wife would be considered owners of each other’s share).

-If it is a Controlled Foreign Corporation and depending on if there is current year earning profits (E&P), there could be immediate tax liability with subpart F income — even it has not ever been distributed to David.
+If it is a Controlled Foreign Corporation and depending on if there is current year earning profits (E&P), there could be immediate tax liability with subpart F income and GILTI — even it has not ever been distributed to David.